mihaiconstantin/webskel/README.md

 1. run `git clone https://github.com/mihaiconstantin/webskel`
 2. `cd` into the `webskel`
-3. run `git checkout -b admin` to switch to the admin panel branch
+3. run `git checkout admin` to switch to the admin panel branch
 4. follow steps **3** to **10** from previous section

 Now, you can access the admin panel by browsing http://localhost:8000/admin and using the following credentials: